OSF Cancer Center

 What You Can Expect

-- This system conforms the radiation beam to the exact size and shape of the tumor, which allows for more precise treatment of the affected area and reduces the amount of radiation to the surrounding healthy tissue.
+- Our state-of-the-art TrueBeam System by Varian Medical Systems, Inc. conforms the radiation beam to the exact size and shape of the tumor, which allows for more precise treatment of the affected area and reduces the amount of radiation to the surrounding healthy tissue.

-- The Halcyon system is designed to allow high-speed treatments.
+- It is designed to allow high-speed treatments.
 This helps to minimize treatment time and reduces the risk of patient movement during the treatment, increasing the patient's safety.

 - The machine is smooth and quiet with soft lighting, providing a soothing, calming atmosphere to receive your radiation treatment.